aws-samples/cfn101-workshop/content/basics/operations/helper-scripts/index.md

 ##### 2. Update the stack with a new template:

-`cfn-hup` will detect changes in metadata section, and will automatically deploy the new version.
+`cfn-hup` will detect changes in metadata section, and will automatically deploy the new version, updating the current EC2 instance.

 :::::tabs{variant="container"}